Installation

 on Debian).

-Audio server
+Audio backend

 By default, Elektroid uses PulseAudio as the audio server on Linux and RtAudio on other OSs.
 To use RtAudio on Linux, pass RTAUDIO=yes